-The research team, led by Dr. Ya-Chieh Hsu of Harvard University, used mice to examine stress and hair greying.
-The mice were exposed to three types of stress involving mild, short-term pain, psychological stress, and restricted movement.
+The research team, led by Dr Ya-Chieh Hsu of Harvard University, used mice to examine stress and hair greying.
+The mice were exposed to three types of the stress involving mild, short-term pain, psychological stress, and restricted movement.
 All caused noticeable loss of melanocyte stem cells and hair greying.

 Having established a link between stress and greying, the scientists then explored several potential causes.
 They first tested whether immune attack might be responsible for depleting melanocyte stem cells.
 But stressing mice with compromised immune systems still led to hair greying.
 The team then investigated the role of the stress hormone corticosterone but altering its levels didn’t affect stress-related greying.
 The researchers eventually turned to the neurotransmitter noradrenaline, which, along with corticosterone, was elevated in the stressed mice.
 They found that noradrenaline, also known as norepinephrine, was key to stress-induced hair greying.
 By injecting noradrenaline under the skin of unstressed mice, the researchers were able to cause melanocyte stem cell loss and hair greying.